TheAppleFreak/furaffinity-account-migrator/README.md

 6. Enter `npm start` to launch the program.
 7. Enter the information requested when asked.
 In Windows, you paste by right-clicking into the terminal window.
 8. Use your arrow keys and Enter to answer the other questions when prompted.
 9. Give the application some time, especially if you've got a lot of items favorited or a lot of users watched.
+By default, favoriting one submission or watching one artist will take a minimum of 1.5 seconds each (two pageloads with a 750ms delay between each), which can add up quite quickly.

 ## Contributing